jboyce1/SocPsy/modules/m1.1/index.md

 ---

 # Research Methods in Psychology & Sociology

-AP 1.2 1F Differentiate types of research with regard to purpose, strengths, and weaknesses
+<small>AP 1.2 1F Differentiate types of research with regard to purpose, strengths, and weaknesses  </small>

 Know and be able to describe attributes of the following research methods: